 Exciting Comics #38 from April 1945 is “in the shop” for a press and slabbing.
 But that shouldn’t stop me from posting this brilliantly colored gem of a motorcycle cover.
 And no, I don’t think the “M” grease pencil on the cover stands for “motorcycle.”
 It’s hypothesised that it may have earmarked the owner, contrasted with the similarly marked “P” books that were unearthed at an estate auction “in the middle of nowhere in NW Wisconsin.”
-I liked the backstory around the book so much that I successfully fought through the throng of eBay bidders to pair this one “M” book with a “P” book.
+I liked the backstory around the book so much that I successfully fought through the throng of eBay bidders to pair this “M” book with two “P” books here and here.

 According to the seller,